Applicants MUST be enrolled in school.

 Both undergraduate and graduate students are eligible for unpaid APHA internships.
 The internships at APHA are extremely beneficial to those seeking to acquire practical work experience.
 Candidates should be working toward a bachelor's, graduate or postgraduate degree, and all majors are welcome.

-Opportunities for internships are available year-round.
-Internships can be developed for a 3-4 month period, an academic quarter, an academic semester or a full year.
-To assure that the intern maximizes his/her experience, we prefer to have students commit a minimum of 20 hours a week to the internship, and for those students visiting for a semester, full-time, if possible.
+Opportunities for internships are available for the fall, spring and summer.
+To assure that the intern maximizes his/her experience, we prefer to have students commit a minimum of 20 hours a week for a minimum of 8 weeks, and for those students visiting for a semester, full-time, if possible.

 Upon receipt, applications will be screened to determine which applicant best meets the needs of the application’s desired area of interest.
 APHA staff will then interview selected applicants for internship positions.
 Visit the online Internship Center if you are interested in applying for an internship.
 All candidates must submit their application online for consideration.

-3) Capitol Hill visits (if appropriate), briefings or hearings
+- Capitol Hill visits (if appropriate), briefings or hearings.

-4) Learning and development opportunities such as attendance at meetings and conferences sponsored by the Institute of Medicine, federal agencies or other leaders in the field of public health
+- Learning and development opportunities such as attendance at meetings and conferences sponsored by the National Library of Medicine, federal agencies or other leaders in the field of public health.